hipstersmoothie/hipstersmoothie.com/pages/garden/Fixing buggy HDMI CEC.md

 ### Receiver

-One nice thing about the DN-1080 is that it is pretty popular and has a few different homebridge plugins for it.
+One nice thing about the DN-1080 is that it is pretty popular and has a few different Homebridge plugins for it.
 I installed [this one](https://github.com/kovalev-sergey/homebridge-sony-audio#readme)

 ### TV

-While there are a few different homebridge plugins that support my TV, there is one huge drawback.
+While there are a few different Homebridge plugins that support my TV, there is one huge drawback.
 When the TV is off it's not connected to wifi, so it can't be controlled!
 That in itself crushes most automation dreams so I had to find another solution.

 Luckily I had a [Harmony Hub](https://www.logitech.com/en-us/products/harmony/harmony-hub.915-000238.html) laying around.
 This device is an "IR Blaster" which is a fancy term for "universal remote".
 It can control most devices that have a remote (which works via IR).
 So with this I can control my TV by sending the `on` and `off` signals and it works no matter what the current state of the TV is.

-The hub [has its own homebridge plugin](https://github.com/nicoduj/homebridge-harmony#readme).
+The hub [has its own Homebridge plugin](https://github.com/nicoduj/homebridge-harmony#readme).
 This plugin exposes "scenes" from the harmony app in the Home app.
-So I set up a "Watch TV" scene that turned the TV I wanted to control onn and off.
+So I set up a "Watch TV" scene that turned the TV I wanted to control on and off.

 ## Writing the Automation

 This automation is relatively simple.
 All we want to do is sync the state between the two devices.

-First create an automation that turns on the TV when the reciver is turned on.
+First create an automation that turns on the TV when the receiver is turned on.

 ![[CleanShot 2021-06-27 at 13.07.12@2x.png]]

-Then one that turns off the TV when the reciver is turned off.
+Then one that turns off the TV when the receiver is turned off.

 ![[CleanShot 2021-06-27 at 13.08.30@2x.png]]

-Now whenever I press "Menu" on my Apple TV remote all the necassary devices turn on too :tada:
+Now whenever I press "Menu" on my Apple TV remote all the necessary devices turn on too :tada: